-It’s been 15 years since Spree unleashed the spinners on us and 11 years since the 5 x All-Star played a NBA game.
+It's been 15 years since Spree unleashed the spinners on us and 11 years since the 5 x All-Star played an NBA game.
 For five years after that game, the only stories that appeared in the news about Spree were legal issues and then the next five were pretty much silence.

 Back in July, my favorite angry comedian/actor/podcaster/director/celebrity hooper/guest on NBA shows, Michael Rapaport, visited Milwaukee and conducted a live interview with my favorite angry dunker and asked that question, along with every question I’ve wanted to ask him over the past 20 years.

 I don't want to ruin any of the great and sometimes shocking moments in the must-listen interview, so I'm just going to list a few bullets.